 Shawn Berry applies Mathematics to Business Strategy & Operations.
+Shawn programs in Python and SQL to analyze huge rectangular data.
 Shawn writes so that people can see for themselves how math and logic influence business.

-Shawn has applied Real Analysis, Probability Theory, and Mathematical Statistics to explicitly solve real-world problems in Marketing Strategy (product development, service development, pricing, target markets), Sales Strategy (make commission rate a function of profit margin), Supply Chain Management, and other areas.
+Shawn has applied Probability Theory and Mathematical Statistics to explicitly solve real-world problems in Marketing Strategy (product development, service development, pricing, target markets), Sales Strategy (make commission rate a function of profit margin), and Supply Chain Management.

 As a Duke MBA, Shawn analyzed the Dell Computer practice of stopping an assembly line to find a low-stock component that a customer ordered.
 He used statistics on the costs of labor and computer components and the probability of workers finding the component after 1 minute, 2 minutes, etc. Shawn determined that practically no missing component warranted stopping the assembly line.
 Dell’s focus on limiting costs (not wanting to upgrade a component) was hurting its profits and slowing its delivery times.
 Shawn instructed Dell to never stop assembly for a low-stock/out-of-stock component, i.e. to always upgrade the customer to a better component for free.
 The corollary is to strategically limit the number of components so that assembly can function at full-speed.